Best DVD Player Software in 2021

 If you've lots of DVDs at home and were a major buyer like everyone else a decade ago, probably you must have also been tortured at some point in time to find the best DVD player out there.
 A DVD player is a simple tool that allows you to decrypt the contents of a DVD, protected or unprotected, and plays it via its media player.
 It allows one to view the media files such as videos and in the case of audio CDs listen to them and so on.
 It also has basic functionalities like skipping to any part of the video at will and so on.
 But, there are many other softwares that allow other functions as well to make it more convenient for the user to do a lot of other things with it, at ease.
 One of such features may be, to convert the video or save it to the disk for later.

-It does not have free version, although has a free DVD player download option for 30 days or so.
+It does not have free version, although has a free DVD player download option for 30 days.
 It has been resolved many issues like lag in playback while Blu-rays of high capacity, leveraging hardware acceleration to reduce CPU usage when watching videos, hangs in between so that it can stand out of the crowd.
-It supports even HEVC, that is, H.2654K UHD videos from DVDs, and Blu-rays, directly running from ISO files and has nice navigation facilities throughout the movie viewing experience.
+It supports even HEVC and 4K UHD videos.
+For playing DVDs and Blu-rays, it works on folders, ISO files and discs and it has nice navigation menu support throughout the movie viewing experience.
 It maintains the same high-quality audio tracks irrespective of the format when playing.

 It also has the feature of bookmarking and creating playlists, which allow you to view the video from where you left off.
 There is obvious support for Intel Quick Sync, NVIDIA GPU usage so that the viewing is much appreciated especially for UHD, 4K videos that need much of the number crunching than others.
 DVDFab Media Player supports both Windows and Mac systems.
 It is indeed an excellent player among all DVD players in market now.